 Jesus was in the boat with his disciples and Mark tells us that there were other boats along with them.
 There were four experienced professional fishermen among his disciples, but the disciples soon realized that the situation was totally out of their control.
-Even these seasoned sailors among the disciples were alarmed.
+Even the seasoned sailors among the disciples were afraid they were going to drown.
 This was a "great storm", not just an ordinary storm.

-This great sudden and violent storm came upon them "without warning".
+This sudden, violent storm came upon them "without warning".
 The boat was being swamped!
 "The waves swept over the boat."
-The King James Version tells us that "The ship was covered with the waves."
+"The ship was covered with the waves."

-Imagine a storm with tornado-like force, when waves lifted up on every side, rising above the ship, breaking over it, gradually filling it with so much water that they couldn't bail it out.
-Nature was in an uproar and wind and sea were trying to destroy both the boat and its occupants
+Picture a storm on a large lake with tornado-like force, when waves lifted up on every side, rising above the ship, breaking over it, gradually filling it with so much water that they couldn't bail it out.
+The wind and the waves were trying to destroy both the boat and its occupants

 Can you understand how scary this was?
 Perhaps you have been in a boat when the wind was growing stronger and waves were growing and you became afraid.
 It is easy for us to be critical of the disciples' lack of faith in this situation, but how do you suppose we would have reacted?

-After all, we know that Jesus is also always with us, no matter where we are or what dangers may threaten us.
+Well, we know that Jesus is also always with us, no matter where we are or what dangers may threaten us.
 But can we claim that our faith is never shaken in times of trouble or danger?
-We must also confess that our faith is sometimes pitifully weak.
-At such times we can learn even from Jesus' weak disciples to come to our Lord in prayer and to rely on him for deliverance.
+We must confess that our faith is sometimes pitifully weak.
+At such times we can learn even from Jesus' weak disciples that we must come to our Lord in prayer and rely on him for deliverance.